Table of Contents

 For segment 3 of Grinnell Glacier Trail, expect to do a lot of lifting legs and climbing the hills through the winding trail.
 The terrain becomes more difficult.

 The rewarding part is that the view becomes increasingly scenic too.
-You can see the Grinnell Lake from various angles, as well as gorgeous valley view.
+You can see Grinnell Lake from various angles, as well as a gorgeous valley view.

-About half way into this segment, you come to this rock cliffs overlook area, overlooking the lake and valley.
-No doubt it is another wonderful spot for water/snack break and picture stops.
+About halfway into this segment, you come to this rock cliffs overlook area, overlooking the lake and valley.
+No doubt it is another wonderful spot for water/snack breaks and picture stops.

 Remember the waterfalls formed by the melting glacier in the distance featured in segment 2?
 By the end of segment 3, you climbed up the mountain enough to get a very close look at it.

-Segment 4 features steep rock stairs and glacier
+Segment 4 features steep rock stairs and a glacier

-This is the last segment of Grinnell Glacier Trail.
-The most challenging part as you climb the steep rocky hill after having hiked for 3 hours straight.
+This is the last segment of the Grinnell Glacier Trail.
+The most challenging part is as you climb the steep rocky hill after having hiked for 3 hours straight.

-Apparently my two teenager boys still had plenty of energy to choose more challenging route, LOL.
+Apparently, my two teenage boys still had plenty of energy to choose a more challenging route, LOL.

-One portion of segment 4 you are on a narrow dirt path with beautiful wildflowers blooming on the trail side.
+In one portion of segment 4, you are on a narrow dirt path with beautiful wildflowers blooming on the trail side.

-Expect a lot of climbing via winding dirt/rock path on this segment of the trail.
+Expect a lot of climbing via winding dirt/rock paths on this segment of the trail.

 This is also the area where you likely encounter bighorn sheep.
 Their mountain climbing skill is outstanding, to say the least.